bergsans/archaize-js/text/7_on_variable_declarations.md

 ## Background

 JavaScript has data types of the same kind as most other programming
 languages: `boolean`, `null`, `undefined`, `strings`, `numbers` and as of ES6 also `symbols`.
-A contrast though to for instance C or Rust, is that JavaScript is loosely typed.
+A contrast against for instance C or Rust, is that JavaScript is a loosely typed language.
 You are not locked to the data type of your variable declaration; something that can be equally dynamic and useful as problematic and confusing.

 With ES6 it's possible to use `let` and `const`, as well as the pre-ES6 `var` to declare values.
 The difference resides in what scope the variable and its inherent